 2013 Remember When Conference

-Attached are registration for the Remembering When Conferences in July.
-We usually only open these conferences up to members of the programs, but this year we are inviting a limited amount of non-members.
+Attached are registrations for the Illinois Remembering When RESCHEDULED Conferences for March 18th and 19th, 2014.
+We usually only open these conferences up to current members of the programs, but this year we are inviting a limited amount of non-members.
 We will have 5 hotel rooms open for interested communities, one hotel room per community.
 You can register as many attendees from each community as you deem necessary.
 The hotel rooms and conferences are free of charge.

 Remember When 2013 Conference Registration [PDF, 74Kb]